How to get a taxi in Rome: A First-Timer’s Guide

 taxi-rome-airport

-Taking a Taxi from Rome’s airport
+Taking a Taxi from Rome’s airports

 Equally, if you are for leaving the city from Termini station to the main airports, the last train leaves at 10:35 pm.

 Knowing how to take a taxi and how much you will pay for it is crucial.
 A great piece of advice is to set the price from the start, or at least ask for a rough estimate of the final fee, just so you don’t have to argue later on.
+Here are some general rules to help you figure out how much it will cost to take a taxi from the airport to your hotel room.

 FIXED FEE